astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 Learn more and get started by following the guidance in [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview).

-### Follow DAG-writing best practices

-We recommend that all your DAGs for Astro have the following characteristics:

-- **Docstring up front**: Include a docstring at the top of your DAG file that describes the purpose of the DAG, the author, and any other relevant information.
-This will help other data practitioners understand the purpose of the DAG and how to use it.
-Convert the docstring to a [DAG Doc](https://docs.astronomer.io/learn/custom-airflow-ui-docs-tutorial) by setting `doc_md=__doc__` in the DAG definition.
-- **Defined owner**: In the `default_args` dictionary, define the `owner` key with the name of the person responsible for the DAG.
-This will help other data practitioners know whom to contact if they have questions about the DAG.
-Note that you can link the owner to any address by setting the DAG parameter `owner_links` to a dictionary with the owner name as the key and the desired link as the value.
-- **Tags**: Use tags to categorize your DAGs.
-The Astro UI allows you to filter DAGs by tags across all deployments in a workspace.
-- **Retries set**: It is an important Airflow best practice to set the `retries` parameter in the `default_args` dictionary to a value greater than 0.
-This will allow your tasks to retry if they fail.
-If you do not want a specific task to retry, you can override the `retries` parameter in the task definition.

 ### Leverage Astro resources for improved Airflow management

 We recommend taking advantage of the following features for easy management of your DAGs: